the-dilo/micrometre-software-development-stack/README.md

 * Chroot-systemd-nspawn  will creat a chroot in systemd container.

-* Eclipse-che with docker cloud IDE in a docker container with persistent data volume.
+* Eclipse-che with cloud IDE in a docker container with persistent data volume.

 remove-bloat.sh,
 removes extra packeges not allways used.